 What is the best way to seek deep emotional connection during physical intimacy?

 For starters, let go of demands and preconceived ideas about physical intimacy.
-Start with a blank slate that says only one thing, "Get to know this other person better and use all five of your senses to do so."
+Start with a blank slate that says only one thing, "I want to get to know my spouse on a deeper level and I will use all five of my senses to do so."
 You want all of your senses engaged for at least five minutes for maximum enjoyment.
 This is your foreplay.
 But don’t set a clock to time yourself, just be sure to slow down and take it all in.
 Are you ready?
 Remember that these five senses we are talking about are sight, smell, sound, taste, and touch.

 Let's start with sight.